BU-CLOUD-S20/MOC-Research-Computing/README.md

 ** **
 # Create a Kubernetes based on-demand research computing environment in MOC

-## 1. Vision and Goals Of The Project:
+## 1.Vision and Goals Of The Project:

 The cloud is full of unlimited computing power and storage, but managing it is not easy.
 Sid is a research tool that allows researchers to launch scientific computing environments, such as Jupyter Notebook and R Studio, on the cloud effortlessly.

 The architecture of Sid can be separated into 3 large components:
  - front-end, specficially a web interface